 other requirements and policies that will apply to that admission year as they are

-Applicants for Fall 2014: At the time of application, candidates should have successfully completed at the collegiate
+Applicants for Fall 2014 and beyond: At the time of application, candidates should have successfully completed at the collegiate

 level (not including AP/IB/CLEP): 1) Both semesters of organic chemistry; 2) At least